UNESCO World Heritage Sites In Europe

 UNESCO World Heritage Sites in Italy

 Italy is full of UNESCO World Heritage sites, so we’ll mention some of the most well-known ones.
-Our first stop are the archaeological areas of Pompei, Herculaneum and Torre Annunziata.
+Our first stop is the archaeological areas of Pompei, Herculaneum, and Torre Annunziata.
 Their significance lies in the fact that they are the ancient remains of the towns that were buried in the eruption of Mt.
 Vesuvius in 79 AD.
 There is also Castel del Monte, a castle dating from the 13th century.
 Since it mixes the influences of European Cistercian Gothic and Muslim architecture, it is a fascinating sight.

 Furthermore, Italy is also home to Piazza del Duomo in Pisa, the famous leaning tower.
 Finally, there are the historical centers of two major cities, Florence and Rome.
 In Florence, structures representing the Renaissance architecture style are a must-see.
 Do not miss the Uffizi, Basilica of Santa Croce, and the Florence Cathedral.
 In Rome, you have to explore the center of the Roman Empire and the Catholic world with a vast number of monuments and cultural sites.

 Germany is a country of castles, cathedrals, and other amazing UNESCO World Heritage sites.
 Aachen Cathedral is the burial place of Charlemagne and the first-built vaulted structure since antiquity.
 The most popular landmark in Germany is another cathedral, this one in Cologne.
 It took centuries to build starting from 1248.
-Furthermore, frontiers of the Roman Empire are also worth a visit.
+Furthermore, the frontiers of the Roman Empire are also worth a visit.
 Everyone should see Hadrian Wall and Antonine Wall, which were built in 122 AD and 142 AD, respectively.

 Exploring Upper Middle Rhine Valley is going to be an unforgettable experience.
 This region is home to a huge number of castles and historic towns.
 Finally, there is Wurzburg Residence with the Court Gardens and Residence Square.
 It is one of the biggest palaces in Germany, a great example of Rococo style.